-“Mike’s parents are out of town and he has some money.
+“Ethan’s parents are out of town and he has some money.
 We’re gonna check into a hotel and party like it’s 1999.
 And then on Saturday, I’ll start looking for a job and get an apartment.
-Mike says he’ll help.”
+Ethan says he’ll help.”

 Jesse thought for a couple seconds.
 “But what about finishing high school?”

 “I told you, I can’t go back home.”

 Candy stood.
 “It’s my uncle, okay?
 I was his plaything.”

 “Promise.
 And mean it.”
 Candy paced back and forth.

 Jesse followed with her eyes.
 “Okay, I promise.
 But Candy, you have to graduate. “

 Candy stopped pacing.
 “No. I’m not going back because nobody at home believes me.
 I’m almost eighteen and then I’ll be on my own anyway.
 I’m not going back.
 And now that I have this ID, I won’t need to.”

 Jesse stood.
 “I’ll miss you.”

 “I’ll miss you too, Preppy.
 You helped me turn another lemon into lemonade.”